 Food Coloring optional

-Once it starts to come together, then mix by hand.
+Once it starts to come together and changes in consistency, then mix by hand.

 Continue mixing and kneading until the mixture comes together.